Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 What happens to my old posts?
 Do they transfer over as well?

 Your old posts cannot be transferred.
-However, your old posts will still be accessible on the old server, as long as you don’t delete your old account.
-Also, your old posts will redirect people to your new account if people click on the username.
+However, your old posts will still exist on the old server, as long as you don’t delete your old account.
+Also, your old posts will redirect people to your new account if people click on the username above the post.

 If you absolutely have to delete your old account for some reason, you can do so, but it will mean all your old posts will disappear and people will find it more difficult to find your new account.